 A woman with co-occurring disorder is called to heroism on two fronts – she is a powerful being who will need to become a savvy and skilled warrior for her recovery.
 As she understands each illness and the way they interact with each other negatively, she becomes extremely tough, a force to be reckoned with.
 It is helpful to select one center or facility that provides integrated treatment for co-occurring disorders, with the same therapists and same healing milieu.
 That way she can form bonds of trust with staff and peers who accept and understand the entire picture of her experience.

 It is vitally important to be able to speak freely about the truth of her psychiatric symptoms, be they hearing voices, urges to kill herself, or terrible onslaughts of panic attacks.
 It is helpful to be in an environment where the dual nature of her dragons is understood, and where there is extra compassion and support for the double task that she is up against.
 She will need to have the support of qualified staff and loving peers to help her develop coping skills, strategies, mottos, and make personal meaning of her challenges and story of heroic recovery from them.

 A lot of dealing with co-occurring disorders is learning daily actions that can be used to soothe oneself from any kind of stress, pain, urge or trigger.
 Another piece is developing and lovingly sticking to a structure that helps a woman feel safe and contained in a space that protects her from the hurricane winds of her illnesses when they rise.
-A third piece is being around a community of people who completely get it, who accept her with her particular soul challenges that she has without stigmatizing or judging her, who understand and forgive her temporary set backs and failings as she learns the art of dragon taming.
+A third piece is being around a community of people who completely get it, who accept her with her particular soul challenges that she has without stigmatizing or judging her, who understand and forgive her temporary set-backs and failings as she learns the art of dragon taming.

 Last but not least, a woman with co-occurring disorders will most likely benefit from some way of understanding her experience through a spiritual or existential outlook, whether this is relying on her God source, however she comes to know that source, or whether she finds other words and ways to know a power that is bigger and stronger than her double-headed dragon, who can intervene, intercede, and aid her when she is at her weakest.

 If you’re in need of integrated treatment for co-occurring disorders, we at Villa Kali Ma can help you figure out what’s going on with you, and collaborate with you to design a treatment course that will address your specific challenges.
 Please know that your co-occurring disorders are esteemed and respected at Villa Kali Ma, that we see you as twice as heroic rather than twice as disordered.
 And when you have tamed your two dragons, we will be honored to know your twice-as-powerful self.